 Théâtre Humain was founded in 2006 by Kevin McCoy, the company’s artistic director and principal creator.
 The company seeks to explore what it means to be human – in all of its possibilities and manifestations.
 With the creation of new works, literary adaptations and new interpretations of existing plays, Théâtre Humain is dedicated to gathering together audiences from diverse backgrounds and lifestyles and to telling stories that serve as bridges between the myriad cultures of our world.

-The National Creation Fund’s investment of $105,000 will enhance the creation process for Le Devisement du monde by bringing together the creative team and cast for additional workshops.
-The investment also gives Kevin the opportunity to revisit the text for Ailleurs and adapt the scenic and technical design of the first two parts to create Le Triptyque migratoire, a fully-integrated trilogy designed for touring.
+The National Creation Fund’s investment of $105,000 enhanced the creation process for Le Devisement du monde by bringing together the creative team and cast for additional workshops.
+The investment also gave Kevin the opportunity to revisit the text for Ailleurs and adapt the scenic and technical design of the first two parts to create Le Triptyque migratoire, a fully-integrated trilogy designed for touring.

 Ailleurs, Norge and Le Devisement du monde are creations by Théâtre Humain, supported by the Canada Council for the Arts, the Conseil des arts et des lettres du Québec, and the Entente de développement culturel - Ville de Québec.